Edroxis/ASR_Job_Manager/README.md

 # ASR_Job_Manager

 # Organisation
-* In Gestionnaire you'll find our main program, managing jobs and their process
+* In Gestionnaire_deamon you'll find our main program, managing jobs and their process, to launch deamon and send commands to it, see README in the directory
+* In Gestionnaire_lib you'll find our program, librairy style
 * In POCs you'll find our proofs of concept (for sockets, interruptions...)
 * In divers you'll find a nice junkyard of code